Blessed Ludovica Albertoni: Description

 The figure of Ludovica Albertoni is set above the altar of the Altieri Chapel on the left side of the church of San Francesco a Ripa.
 Bernini designed an architectural setting that focuses attention on the marble sculpture, framing it within an archway he cut into an existing wall where a painting had previously hung.
 The main figure is flanked by deep returns set at oblique angles decorated with earlier frescoes of Saint Clare of Assisi and Blessed Ludovica herself providing alms to a beggar.
 The central figure is lit on both sides by large windows concealed by the returns.

 The figure of Ludovica Albertoni is presented on a mattress at the moment of mystical communion with God.
 The folds of her habit reflect her state of turmoil, and her head is thrown back onto an embroidered pillow supported by a headrest.
 Beneath her figure is a deeply crumpled sculpted cloth above a red-marble sarcophagus, where Ludovica is interred.
 The panel behind her is carved with stylized pomegranates; flaming hearts adorn the base of the windows.
-She is surrounded by putti, and waiting to rise to the Holy Spirit.
+She is surrounded by putti, ready to guide her spirit to heaven.

-The painting behind the sculpture is by Baciccio.
+The painting above the sculpture is by Bernini's protégé Baciccio.